ferama/rospo/README.md

 ### Docker Container
-You can use the docker ditribution where useful/needed.
-Look at an example on kubernetes here [./hack/k8s](./hack/k8s)
+You can use the docker ditribution where useful/needed
 ```
 docker run ghcr.io/ferama/rospo --help
 ```